London Passes: the passes to London

 We quickly compare the 3 passes to London in the following table, by way of summarizing the analysis just seen.

-Feature | LONDON PASS / PLUS | LONDON EXPLORER PASS | LONDON CITY CARD |
+LONDON PASS / PLUS |

-Operating logic | I choose the validity days, I see everything I want | I choose the number of attractions first (2, 3, 4, 5, 6 or 7) During the vacation I choose which |
+I choose the number of attractions first (2, 3, 4, 5, 6 or 7) During the vacation I choose which |

-Number of attractions included | More than 100, including museums, attractions, tours, services | About 60, mainly museums, attractions, tours | Four, two attractions, a Thames sightseeing cruise, a 24-hour hop-on/hop-off bus. + audio guide and 10% discount on additional attractions |
+Fixed package of defined attractions | Four, two attractions, a Thames sightseeing cruise, a 24-hour hop-on/hop-off bus. + audio guide and 10% discount on additional attractions |

-Does it pay off economically? | Yes, pretty much all the time | Yes, from the 2nd attraction seen | Yes, the cost of the pass is slightly less than the cost of the individual attractions.
-You can book all the attractions included. |
+Yes, the cost of the pass is slightly less than that of individual attractions.
+You can book all attractions included.

 Which pass to choose to visit London?